NCAR/wrf_hydro_docker/training/Hawaii/README.md

 # Overview
 This container is used for WRF-Hydro training sessions and demos.

-This container includes the following:
+The container includes the following:

 * Ubuntu base image
 * All system libraries required by WRF-Hydro
 * Text editors - Vim, Nano, Emacs
 * Git version control system
+* WRF-Hydro source code
+* WRF-Hydro example case
+* Lessons in the form of Jupyter Notebooks

 ## Requirements